Reed-CompBio/spras/docker-wrappers/SPRAS/README.md

 ./snakemake_long.py --profile spras_profile --htcondor-jobdir <path/to/logging/directory>
 ```

 When run in this mode, all log files for the workflow will be placed into the path you provided for the logging directory.
 In particular, Snakemake's outputs with job progress can be found split between `<logdir>/snakemake-long.err` and `<logdir>/snakemake-long.out`.
+These will also log each rule and what HTCondor job ID was submitted for that rule (see the [troubleshooting section](#troubleshooting) for information on how to use these extra log files).

 ### Adjusting Resources